William Lyon (general): Biography

-From 1954 to 1963, Lyon was assigned to various positions in the Reserve and served as a flight commander and operations officer.
+From 1954 to 1963, Lyon was assigned to various positions in the Air Force Reserve and served as a flight commander and operations officer.
 In 1963 he was named commander of the 929th Tactical Airlift Squadron, March Air Force Base, California, and subsequently served as commander of the parent unit, the 943d Tactical Airlift Group.
-Lyon was assigned as mobilization assistant to the commander, Sacramento Air Materiel Area, McClellan Air Force Base, California, in June 1970 and, in February 1972, he became mobilization assistant to the commander, Fifteenth Air Force at March Air Force Base.
-In March 1974 he was appointed mobilization assistant to the commander in chief, Strategic Air Command, Offutt Air Force Base, Nebraska, where he was involved in the planning of the transfer of designated KC-135 units to the Reserve Forces.
-In April 1975 Lyon was ordered to active duty to serve as chief of Air Force Reserve, Headquarters U.S. Air Force, Washington, D.C.
+Lyon was assigned as mobilization assistant to the commander, Sacramento Air Materiel Area, McClellan Air Force Base, California, in June 1970 and, in February 1972, he became Mobilization Assistant to the Commander, Fifteenth Air Force at March Air Force Base.
+In March 1974 he was appointed Mobilization Assistant to the Commander in Chief, Strategic Air Command (SAC), Offutt Air Force Base, Nebraska, where he was involved in the planning of the transfer of designated KC-135 Stratotanker air refueling units to the Air Force Reserve and Air National Guard.
+In April 1975 Lyon was ordered to active duty to serve as Chief of Air Force Reserve, Headquarters U.S. Air Force, Washington, D.C.

-Lyon was a command pilot.
-His military decorations and awards included the Legion of Merit, Distinguished Flying Cross, Air Medal with two oak leaf clusters, Presidential Unit Citation, Air Force Outstanding Unit Award, Combat Readiness Medal, Armed Forces Reserve Medal with hour glass device, and the Republic of Korea Presidential Unit Citation.
+Lyon was a USAF Command Pilot.
+His military decorations and awards included the Legion of Merit, Distinguished Flying Cross, Air Medal with two oak leaf clusters, Presidential Unit Citation, Air Force Outstanding Unit Award, Combat Readiness Medal, Armed Forces Reserve Medal with hourglass devices, and the Republic of Korea Presidential Unit Citation.
 He was promoted to the grade of major general on April 24, 1974, with date of rank May 24, 1972.
 He retired on April 16, 1979.